twatter-soen341/Twatter/README.md

 1. Have MongoDB, Node and npm installed
 2. Clone the project
+3. Create your branch
-3. In the main directory prompt **npm install** to install all the dependencies
+4. In the main directory prompt **npm install** to install all the dependencies
+5. Set environment variables and run the app:
+* set a .env with the contents of pinned file on discord/general in root directory
+* **npm start** to run development
-4. * To run the app in development prompt **npm start**
+* **npm run dev** to run development
-   * Alternatively you can run the app in production (only 500mb) **npm production**
+* **npm run prod** to run production
-5. Add a .env file that is pinned in the main directory of the Discord Channel